PatrickMaiyer/Portapack_Wiki/ADS-B(S).md

 ## Squawk Tab
 * **Transmit squawk:** This is a tick box to turn on the transmission of the [Squawk](https://en.wikipedia.org/wiki/List_of_transponder_codes) code.
-* **Squark:** This can be selected with rotary encoder and has specific meanings.
+* **Squawk:** This can be selected with rotary encoder and has specific meanings.
 The system identifies an aircraft through a four-digit octal number. (each digit number from 0-7), which provides up to 4.096 possilbe codes.
 The squawk code is from 0-7777.   https://en.wikipedia.org/wiki/List_of_transponder_codes

 ## Common to all Tabs
 * **Frequency:** At the lower part of the App is the Frequency setting.
 This is stored in persistent memory